OpenMS/pyopenms-docs/docs/source/interfacing_ml_libraries.rst

     4767	5515.94682	5491.597168
     4768	2257.63092	2258.312988

 We will now generate a **Observed** v/s **Predicted** plot that gives a high level overview about the model performance.
 We can clearly see that only few outliers are there and most of them lie in between the central axis.
-This means that prediction actually worked and observed and predicted value won't differ too much.
+This means that prediction actually works and observed and predicted value won't differ too much.

 .. code-block:: python
     :linenos: